Ryan T. Anderson

-Anderson is currently president of the Ethics and Public Policy Center and a teaching fellow at the University of Dallas.
-In May 2025, Anderson was appointed to the Trump administration’s Religious Liberty Commission.
+Ryan Thomas Anderson (born 1981) is an American nonprofit executive who serves as president of the Ethics and Public Policy Center.
+He is also a teaching fellow at the University of Dallas.
+In May 2025, Anderson was appointed to the Trump administration's Religious Liberty Commission.

 Early life and education

 Anderson was born in Baltimore, Maryland, in 1981.
 He is the second youngest of five sons.
 His older brother, Christian, is a professor at California State Polytechnic University, Pomona.

-After attending the Friends School of Baltimore, Anderson graduated from Princeton University with magna cum laude honors and membership in Phi Beta Kappa with a Bachelor of Arts in Music in 2004.
-He later attended the University of Notre Dame, where he earned his Ph.D. in Philosophy in 2014.
-His dissertation was titled Neither Liberal Nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights and was advised by Professor Michael Zuckert.
+After attending the Friends School of Baltimore, Anderson graduated from Princeton University with magna cum laude honors and membership in Phi Beta Kappa with a Bachelor of Arts in music in 2004.
+Following his graduation, he worked part-time as a ministry coordinator for the Aquinas Institute, Princeton's Catholic campus ministry, and full-time as the executive director of the Witherspoon Institute.
+He was a Claremont Institute Publius Fellow in 2007.
+He later attended the University of Notre Dame, where he earned his Ph.D. in philosophy in 2014.
+His dissertation was titled Neither Liberal Nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights and was advised by professor Michael Zuckert.

 Career

 Anderson is currently president of the Ethics and Public Policy Center and a teaching fellow at the University of Dallas.
-On May 1, 2025, Anderson was appointed to the Trump administration’s Religious Liberty Commission.
+On May 1, 2025, Anderson was appointed to the Trump administration's Religious Liberty Commission.

 Previously, Anderson was a senior research fellow at The Heritage Foundation, the founder and editor-in-chief of Public Discourse, the online journal of the Witherspoon Institute, an adjunct professor of philosophy and political science at Christendom College, a research fellow at the Veritas Center at Franciscan University, and an assistant editor for First Things.

 Views

-Homosexuality

-In 2003, Anderson wrote an article for The Daily Princetonian comparing what he called homosexual "characteristics" and homosexual "acts" to "alcoholism" and "the crimes of a pedophiliac priest" in arguing for his religious belief about homosexuality.
-In 2020, Anderson co-wrote an article with his mentor Robert P. George that criticized Pope Francis for his support for civil unions for same-sex couples.
-In the article, Anderson and George labelled what they called homosexual "inclinations" as "disordered" in arguing for their religious belief about homosexuality.
-The religious belief of Anderson and George is contrary to the scientific consensus that homosexuality is a positive and normal variation of human sexual orientation.

-Conversion therapy

-In 2007, Anderson wrote an article for First Things about his friend in which he speculated about his "problem" of same-sex attraction, said that his friend "suffers" same-sex attraction, mused about a "cure" for homosexuality, and labelled homosexuality as a "disorder".
-In 2012, Anderson wrote an article in which he promoted an article about advocates for a "cure" for homosexuality who fought against laws that ban the practice of conversion therapy on children.
-In 2019, Anderson voiced his opposition to a state law in Massachusetts that bans the practice of conversion therapy on children.
-The advocacy by Anderson is contrary to the scientific consensus that homosexuality is a positive and normal variation of human sexual orientation and that conversion therapy is a discredited, harmful, and pseudoscientific practice.